 Chard Ume Salad

-Colorful and Refreshing Swiss Chard Salad with Umeboshi
+Colorful Swiss Chard Salad with Umeboshi (Easy Japanese-Inspired Side Dish)

 Why You’ll Love This Recipe

-• Quick & easy: Ready in under 10 minutes with minimal ingredients.
+• Quick & easy – Ready in under 15 minutes

-• Perfect side dish: Complements rice, grilled fish, or Japanese-style meals.
+• Perfect side dish – Pairs beautifully with rice, grilled fish, or simple Japanese meals

 RECIPE